Obama to talk energy in backyard of Republican rival

 Slammed for energy policies that Republicans say have contributed to rising gasoline prices, Democrat Obama is expected to push back hard over opponents' claims that there are simple fixes to pain at the pump.

-With the U.S. economy mending, gas prices are a threat to Obama's re-election on November 6, and Republicans have stepped up their attacks over his record on domestic energy exploration and TranCanada Corp's TRP.O proposed Keystone XL crude oil pipeline.
+With the U.S. economy mending, gas prices are a threat to Obama's re-election on Nov.
+6, and Republicans have stepped up their attacks over his record on domestic energy exploration and TranCanada Corp's proposed Keystone XL crude oil pipeline.

-"The president will make clear that while domestic oil and gas production has increased under his watch ... the solution to high gas prices requires more than increased drilling," a White House official said.

-Obama will also repeat a call for lawmakers to end $4 billion in annual subsidies to oil companies and urge Congress to vote on the repeal in the coming weeks, the official said.
+"There is no silver bullet to address rising gas prices in the short term," White House communications director Dan Pfeiffer wrote on Wednesday.
+"There are steps we can take to ensure the American people don't fall victim to skyrocketing gas prices over the long term."

 Republicans complain the president has hobbled domestic oil exploration and dismiss his administration's observation that U.S. oil output is at a record high, arguing this was thanks to the action of his Republican predecessors, George W Bush.